learn-co-curriculum/python-p3-debugging-with-ipdb/README.md

 You have frozen your program _as it executes_ and are now inside a REPL _inside your program_.
 You basically just stopped time!
 How cool is that?

-In the terminal, in your pry console, type the variable name `inside_the_function` and hit enter.
-You should see a return value of `"We're inside the function"`
+In the terminal, in your ipdb console, type the variable name `inside_the_function` and hit enter.
+You should see a return value of `"We're inside the function"`.

 ```txt
 ipdb> inside_the_function